 Is Jesus a myth?

-Robert Price, author of Decontructing Jesus and a member of the controversial Jesus Seminar, has been an outspoken apologist for the mythical Jesus.
+Robert Price, author of Deconstructing Jesus and a member of the controversial Jesus Seminar, has been an outspoken apologist for the mythical Jesus.
 In his words, "We will never know whether Jesus existed unless someone discovers his diary or skeleton."
 But this is not the whole story.
 Many lines of evidence beyond a personal journal or corpse are typically used to verify historical accounts.
-A look at these lines of historical and archaeological evidence reveals there is actually significant evidence for much of what is recorded concerning the life of Jesus of Nazareth.
+Historical and archaeological evidence reveals significant evidence that coincides with the Bible’s accounts concerning the life of Jesus of Nazareth.

-Many, however, have objected that the New Testament accounts are biased or inaccurate.
-Yet the external evidence shows that approximately 5,800 handwritten Greek manuscripts exist (Greek was the original language of the New Testament), offering significantly more early copies than any other ancient work.
+Along with the New Testament accounts of Jesus, external evidence also shows that approximately 5,800 handwritten Greek manuscripts exist (Greek was the original language of the New Testament), offering significantly more early copies than any other ancient work.
 In comparison, The Iliad by Homer, one of the greatest works of ancient literature, stands in second place with just 643 ancient manuscripts.

 In addition, there is a high degree of accuracy among these thousands of early manuscripts.
 Researchers note that as much as 99.5% of the New Testament is accurately preserved.